[?] Subscribe To The Bookkeeping Blog

 My favorite parts were the penny candy that isn't a penny anymore, the old fashioned homemade lemon drop cookies made in the old wood stove, and the swing.

-Sometimes as adults we take ourselves so seriously ... at least I do. ;0) Swinging made me remember what it was like to just take in the moment with not a care in the world ... and the biggest challenge was how high could you make your swing go.
+Sometimes as adults we take ourselves so seriously ... at least I do. ;0) Swinging made me remember what it was like to just take in the moment with not a care in the world ... when the biggest challenge was how high could you make your swing go.
 I used to swing for hours ... standing, sitting, doubles ... but my swing went a lot higher than this one.
 Loved it!

 The only thing missing were the paper cut out dolls ... do you remember them?
 All in all, our excellent adventure was ... a perfect summer day.